-Saturn is a gas giant and is located 1.46 billion kms away from earth.
-Saturn’s core is composed of iron-nickel and has 11,700o C temperature at core.
-The storm is located about 78o at north pole.
-The side of hexagon is 14,500 kilometre long.
+Saturn is a gas giant and is located 1.46 billion km away from earth.
+Saturn’s core is composed of iron-nickel and has 11,700oC temperature at core.
+The storm is located about 78o at the north pole.
+The side of the hexagon is 14,500 kilometers long.
 This hexagon was discovered in 1981 during Voyage Mission and was later revisited in 2006 by Cassini- Huygens.
-This hexagon is present at north pole and at south pole there is a vortex.
+This hexagon is present at the north pole and at the south pole, there is a vortex.

 Colour View Of Saturn’s Hexagon